 One special benefit to this process is the ability to etch and fill.
-After the laser or chemical etching is finished, a color fill is added in the recess.
-This is a great way to further customize your nameplates.
+After the laser or chemical etching is finished, a color fill is added to the recess.
+This is a great way to further customize and add high-contrast designs to your nameplates.

 One thing to keep in mind is that the color filling is not especially durable.
-It is prone to fading as well as being removed through abrasion or chemical contact.
+It is prone to fading as well as being removed through abrasion or tampering with a sharp tool as well as chemical contact.
 The etched design will last for several years, but the added color will not.

 At the end of the day, the best identification solution is the one that is right for your application.
 By working with your metal tag manufacturer you will find the perfect solution.